amazon-archives/amazon-cognito-identity-js/README.md

 6. Include Moment.js, a JavaScript library used for date manipulation:
   * [Moment.js](http://momentjs.com/)

-7. Optionally, download and include the AWS JavaScript SDK in order to use other AWS services:
+7. Optionally, download and include the AWS JavaScript SDK in order to use other AWS services.
+The SDK is necessary in order to use AWS.CognitoIdentityCredentials:
   * http://aws.amazon.com/sdk-for-browser/

 <pre class="prettyprint">